I say the ‘great slug & snail battle’ because it really does feel like an almighty battle, especially this time of year.

 Tips and tricks for keeping snails out of the house

 Some customers in the past few weeks have come in with an issue of snails getting in the backdoor.
-There could be because your flowerbed or shrubbery is very close to the door.
-Give around the door a good tidy up and clear back any plants that may be housing the slugs and snails.
+This could be because your flowerbed or shrubbery is very close to the door.
+Tidy up around the door and clear back any plants that may be housing the slugs and snails.

 Place a strip of copper tape at the foot of your door and the slugs won’t travel over it.
-Copper irritates slugs and snails when they come in contact with it and thus won’t move over it making it a great barrier to prevent them coming into the house.
+Copper irritates slugs and snails when they come in contact with it and thus won’t move over it making it a great barrier to prevent them coming into the house or onto your plants.